69MichelleDB/ToNCodes/README.md

 This current version was made under Python 3.10.12.
 If you want to run it, you can clone the project and run ToNCodes.py

 I plan to make the process a bit more straightforward and add it to releases in future versions.

+For the clipboard on linux, I'm on Pop!_OS 22.04 on X11 and I needed to download xclip to get it to work
+> sudo apt-get install xclip

+For wayland sessions you may need xclip, xsel, or wl-clipboard